EnterpriseDB/tpa/docs/src/task-selection.md

     Tasks which clean up the Barman build directory if Barman is being built from source.

+- barman-pre-config

+    The barman-pre-config hook, if one is defined.

+- bdr-pre-node-creation

+    The bdr-pre-node-creation hook, if one is defined.

+- bdr-post-group-creation

+    The bdr-post-group-creation hook, if one is defined.

+- bdr-pre-group-join

+    The bdr-pre-group-join hook, if one is defined.

 - bootstrap

     Tasks which ensure that python and other minimal dependencies are